jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

 ## Statistics

-**What/Why:** The study of data: summarizing, visualizing, and drawing conclusions.
-All data science starts with understanding data distributions, patterns, and variation.
+**What:** The study of data: summarizing, visualizing, and drawing conclusions.
+**Why:** All data science starts with understanding data distributions, patterns, and variation.

 ### Descriptive Statistics